elefantel/TravelWish/README.md

 This app uses the REST Countries API for all country information.

 ## Licence
 TravelWish is licensed under the terms of the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT License</a>.
-Please see the LICENSE file for full details.
+Please see LICENSE file for full details.